TheXerax/tutorials-solutions/spotify_stuck_fullscreen_ubuntu18.04/README.md

 1) Install wmctrl if you don't have it.

-2) Pause the music and run "wmctrl -r spotify -b toggle,fullscreen" while spotify is running.
+2) Pause the music and run "wmctrl -r spotify -b toggle,fullscreen" while Spotify is running.